One of the many changes we see in senior health is a decreasing sense of smell. Over 15 million Americans age 55 and older, suffer from it.

 A humidifier will help you feel better and relieve congestion if you have a stuffy nose.

 Medical intervention.
 If the nasal congestion is caused by a cold or allergy, no additional medical treatment is needed, or you may take an over-the-counter decongestant to open up the nasal passages.
 Seek medical attention if the condition does not improve within two weeks.
-Your doctor may prescribe antibiotics or check for polyps or any kind of growth impairing your ability to smell.
+Your doctor may prescribe antibiotics or check for polyps or any growth impairing your ability to smell.
 In the case of a polyp, surgery may be necessary.

 Get a smoke alarm.
 You might not be able to smell gas leaks or burnt food.
 Independent living communities need to alert their residents to install fire alarms and check them regularly.

 When the elderly lose their sense of smell and taste, they may eat too much or too little food.
-It may be a good idea to keep a food journal in order to monitor food take, at least until you get used to your new eating habits.
+It may be a good idea to keep a food journal to monitor food take, at least until you get used to your new eating habits.

 Another danger is that our decreasing sense of smell and taste may not be able to warn us when food is no longer fresh, especially dairy and meats.
 It’s important to pay attention to expiration dates and examine the food carefully for color and texture, to get a sense of the food’s freshness.
 When in doubt, throw it out.